Brook Cottage, Challacombe

 Horses

-Please dispose of dog waste in the bin provided in the garden and make sure you check the garden for dog poo before you leave.
+Please dispose of dog waste in the bin provided in the garden and make sure you check the garden before you leave.

 Restricted mobility